john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Results

-Removes all cul-de-sacs from a maze.
-Does not solve a maze by itself.
+* maze-reduction algorithm only, will not solve maze alone

 ###### Notes